dvhart/archviz-vr-tools/README.md

 on the left) in a 4:1 aspect ratio.
 Stereo images will be split into two temporary left and right eye images with a 2:1 aspect ratio.

+You can view all of these images in the [archviz-vr-tools Google Photo album](https://photos.app.goo.gl/o4oUkH1tRV9tmzsMA), including the [Stereoscopic VR Image](https://photos.app.goo.gl/uk86WRRDJJUQxmNK8) using a Cardboard or Daydream headset.

 #### Left or Right Eye
 ![test-left.jpg](test/test-left.jpg)